blechschmidt/massdns/README.md

   s - Separate packet sections using a line feed. t - Include TTL and record class within the output. u - Include records from the authority section.

+Advanced flags for the ndjson output mode: e - Write a record for each terminal query failure.
 ```

 This overview may be incomplete.
 For more options, especially concerning output formatting, use `--help`.